hersonhebert/fiboos/README.md

 ## How use
 ### Installing the Package

-    library(devtools)\
+    library(devtools)
     install_github("https://github.com/hersonhebert/os")

 ### Using the Package:

-In this beta version, only two functions were implemented: occluded_surface and read_OS.
+In this beta version, only two functions were implemented: **occluded_surface** and **read_OS**.

-    library(byo3d)\
-    library(dplyr)\
-    library(readr)\
-    library(stringr)\
-    library(tidyr)\
-    m = occluded_surface(pdb, method)

-The function is responsible for computing the occluded areas between atoms and returning the results as a tibble/data frame.
+The first function is responsible for computing the occluded areas between atoms and returning the results as a tibble/data frame.
 Additionally, it generates the prot.srf file as a side effect.

-Regarding the parameters:
+Parameters:

   - pdb: this can either be the code or path/file of the PDB that represents a protein.
 If you wish to obtain the file online from the RCSB PDB site, simply enter the PDB code.
 If the file is saved locally, enter the file path.

   - method: this parameter determines the method used to calculate the occluded areas between atoms.
-Accepts the strings "OS" (tradicional) or "FIBOS" (experimental)
+Accepts the strings "OS" (tradicional) or "FIBOS" (experimental).

-    m = read_OS(file)

-  - file: the path to the prot.srf file.
+The second function read a "prot.srt" file.

 ## Examples

+    library(byo3d)
+    library(dplyr)
+    library(readr)
+    library(stringr)
+    library(tidyr)
     m = occluded_surface("1ppf", method = "OS")
     m = read_OS("prot.srf")

-### Function return (occluded_surface and read_OS):
+### Table returned from occluded_surface or read_OS:

 ![alt text](Pictures/print_return.png)

 ## Authors

-- Carlos Henrique da Silveira:  carlos.silveira@unifei.edu.br
-- Herson Hebert Mendes Soares: d2020102075@unifei.edu.br
+- Herson Soares: d2020102075@unifei.edu.br
+- Carlos Silveira:  carlos.silveira@unifei.edu.br
+- João Romanelli: joaoromanelli@unifei.edu.br

 ## References